-This requirement covers an obligation previously contained in the draft section 106 Agreement, following discussions with the local planning authority and following a suggestion by the Examining Authority.
-The requirement provides for the submission and observance of employment schemes for the provision of employment and training.
+This requirement provides for the submission and observance of employment schemes for the provision of employment and training.

-Community Liaison Group (Requirement 26)
+• Community Liaison Group (Requirement 26)

-This requirement covers an obligation previously contained in the draft section 106 Agreement, following discussions with the local planning authority and following a suggestion by the Examining Authority.
-It provides for the establishment of a community liaison group and the approval of a protocol for that group by the relevant planning authorities.
+This requirement provides for the establishment of a community liaison group and the approval of a protocol for that group by the relevant planning authorities.